 Addiction Recovery for Disabled Persons

-Clients with disabilities who also struggle with addiction must receive services for both co-existing conditions to ensure a full recovery.
+Clients with disabilities who also struggle with addiction must receive services for co-existing conditions to ensure a full recovery.
 Disabilities should not prevent you from receiving treatment.